Air pollution: History of air pollution

 Mummified remains of people in Peru, Egypt and Britain show that ancient people in these regions suffered from blackening of the lungs caused by open fires in poorly ventilated homes.
 Recorded complaints of air pollution go back to the Greek and Roman period.
 Outdoor air pollution became a problem with the rise of cities, caused by household smoke and by early industrial activities (such as smelting and mining).
 In particular, lead levels, found in Arctic ice cores, were about ten times higher in the Roman period than in the period before.

 Industrial Revolution

 During the Industrial Revolution, outdoor air pollution started to rise strongly, mostly due to the large-scale burning of coal.
 This occurred first in Britain, then in the rest of Northern Europe and the United States.
 By the 19th century, buildings around industrial plants started to blacken, while plants and trees in public parks started to wither.
 Smoke-induced fogs reduced the amount of sunlight city-dwellers got, contributing to cases of rickets, a childhood disease caused by lack of sunlight and poor diet.

 However, the business and political leadership of the industrial cities were enthusiastic backers of the industry: heavy black smoke meant prosperity, high profits, and high wages.

 Poster in the Soviet Union praising "The smoke of chimneys is the breath of Soviet Russia."

+Trends

+Globally, there has been a trend towards improved air quality worldwide from 2013 to 2023 with PM2.5 levels decreasing, particularly in Southeast Asia, East Asia and Oceania.

+The United States has seen many improvements in air quality in every major pollutants with significant reductions in carbon monoxide, nitrogen dioxide, lead and more in the 21st century.
+However smoke pollution from wildfires in the early 2020s has slowed or reversed the progress made on air quality in many states.